Cultural depictions of Ned Kelly: Music

 Waylon Jennings recorded "Blame it on the Kellys" which was included in the soundtrack for the 1970 film Ned Kelly.

 In 1971, US country singer Johnny Cash wrote and recorded the song "Ned Kelly" for his album The Man in Black.

 "Shelter for my Soul" was written and recorded by Powderfinger frontman Bernard Fanning for the 2003 film Ned Kelly.
 It was written from Kelly's perspective on death row and played over the movie's closing credits.
 The Australian band The Kelly Gang formed in 2002, consisting of Jack Nolan, Scott Aplin, Rick Grossman (bassist for Hoodoo Gurus) and Rob Hirst (drummer for Midnight Oil).
 They recorded one album, Looking for the Sun (2004), which features Sidney Nolan's 1945 painting Kelly in the Bush on the cover.

-Other songs about Ned Kelly include those by Paul Kelly ("Our Sunshine" (1999)), Slim Dusty ("Game as Ned Kelly" and "Ned Kelly Isn't Dead"), Ashley Davies ("Ned Kelly" (2001)), Waylon Jennings ("Ned Kelly" (1970)), Redgum ("Poor Ned" (1978)), Midnight Oil ("If Ned Kelly Was King" (1981)), Ravens Wing ("An Outlaw's Life" (1997)), The Whitlams ("Kate Kelly" (2002)), The Urban Guerillas ("Ballad of Ned Kelly" (2013)), Blackbird Raum ("The Helm of Ned Kelly" (2009)), and Trevor Lucas ("Ballad of Ned Kelly", performed by Fotheringay on their eponymous album).
-He was also referred to in the Midnight Oil song "Mountains of Burma" (1990) ("The heart of Kelly's country cleared"), and also a song by Rolf Harris.
-Ned Kelly was the inspiration for country singer Kevin Shegog's song The Little Kangaroo.

-The song Poor Ned was released by the band Redgum on the album Caught in the Act (1983), celebrating Ned Kelly as an Australian hero (It's the thousand like Ned Kelly / Who'll hoist the flag of stars).

-The Texas-based alt-country band Reckless Kelly takes its name from Ned Kelly.
-The cover of their album Bulletproof depicts his helmet.

 Video games

 The 2002 video game Ty The Tasmanian Tiger features a mini-boss named Neddy.
 He wears Kelly's iconic armour and helmet.

 The video game Borderlands: The Pre-Sequel features a boss called Red Belly, a bandit who wears Kelly's iconic armour and helmet.
 An audio log reveals some humorous dialogue regarding the decision to omit leg armour from the design.

 Corporal Kelly, an antagonist in Mark of the Ninja was named after Ned Kelly.

 The online portion of Red Dead Redemption II features a mission where the protagonists don suits of armour similar to that used by Kelly and his gang in order to assault a fortress occupied by a hostile gang, with the armour being referred to as “Australian” by a US Marshall accompanying the players.

+The first-person horror extraction shooter Hunt: Showdown features Ned Kelly himself as a DLC Legendary Hunter called "The Ironclad".
+His Legendary skin for the Mosin-Nagant M1891 Avtomat is titled "Such is Life" in reference to his reported last words.